farirpgs/fari-app/lib/srds/fate-core.md

 To come up with story questions, you’re probably going to have to embellish on the problem that you came up with just a bit, and figure out some of the W-How (who, what, when, where, why, how) details.
 That’s also fine, and part of what the process is for.

-{example}

-An Arcane Conspiracy: Problem and Story Questions
+> An Arcane Conspiracy: Problem and Story Questions
+>

-Cynere is Tempted by Shiny Things, and Zird has Rivals in the Collegia Arcana, which implies that the Collegia’s wealth might end up on Cynere’s radar at an inconvenient time for Zird.
+> Cynere is Tempted by Shiny Things, and Zird has Rivals in the Collegia Arcana, which implies that the Collegia’s wealth might end up on Cynere’s radar at an inconvenient time for Zird.
 Therefore, Cynere getting a lucrative contract to steal one of the Collegia’s sacred treasures at the same time that Zird’s rivals try to put him on trial for crimes against creation would probably be a big problem for both of them.
+>

-Two obvious story questions spring to mind already: Will Cynere get the treasure?
+> Two obvious story questions spring to mind already: Will Cynere get the treasure?
 Will Zird win his trial?
 But Amanda wants to save those answers for the end, so she brainstorms some other questions.
+>

-First of all, she doesn’t know if they’re even going to go willingly into this situation, so she starts there: Will Cynere take the contract?
+> First of all, she doesn’t know if they’re even going to go willingly into this situation, so she starts there: Will Cynere take the contract?
 Will Zird allow the Collegia to arrest him, or will he resist?
+>

-Then, she needs to figure out why they can’t just go straight to the problem.
+> Then, she needs to figure out why they can’t just go straight to the problem.
 She decides Cynere has an anonymous rival for the treasure (let’s call it the Jewel of Aetheria, that sounds nice), and her mysterious employer would be most displeased if the rival beat her to the punch.
+>

-Zird, in the meantime, has to secure a legal defense that isn’t a part of the conspiracy against him, and will probably want to find out precisely who has it in for him this time.
+> Zird, in the meantime, has to secure a legal defense that isn’t a part of the conspiracy against him, and will probably want to find out precisely who has it in for him this time.
+>

-So, that gives her three more questions: Can Cynere sniff out her competitor before her competitor does the same to her?
+> So, that gives her three more questions: Can Cynere sniff out her competitor before her competitor does the same to her?
 Can Zird find an ally to defend him among the Collegia’s ranks?
 Can Zird discover the architects of the conspiracy without suffering further consequences?
+>

-Then, because she wants some tension between these two, one that relates to their relationship: Will Cynere turn her back on Zird for the sake of her own goals?
+> Then, because she wants some tension between these two, one that relates to their relationship: Will Cynere turn her back on Zird for the sake of her own goals?

 Notice that each of these questions has the potential to significantly shape the scenario’s plot.
 Right off the bat, if Zird decides not to go quietly, you have a very different situation than if he chooses to submit to custody.
 If Zird’s investigations get him arrested, then the trial might end up being a moot point.
 If Cynere decides to help Zird rather than pursuing the Jewel, then they’re going to have another source of trouble in the form of Cynere’s employer.